The Gunny Sack

 Glazed Valentine Donuts are so cute with swirls and sparkles!
 Surprise your kids and let them help make and decorate the doughnuts.

-a white donut box with pink swirled valentines day donuts inside
+A white donut box with pink swirled valentines day donuts inside.

 ingredients in bowls on a cutting board